SCF explorers

 The Explorers will experience an introduction to the natural world through exploring animals and plants, crafts, songs, stories, and dramatic play.
 They will build their science skills and begin to understand the role farms play in their lives.

-Pioneers: Campers entering first and second grades
+Pioneers: Campers entering first grade

 The Pioneers will learn about how things work on the farm while exploring nature and animals.
 They will continue to build their science skills and make connections to their everyday lives.

-Trailblazers: Campers entering third and fourth grades
+Trailblazers: Campers entering second grade

 The Trailblazers will expand upon their understanding of agriculture and the environment by making observations and engaging in content-based games and activities.
 They will build on their knowledge of animals through care and handling.

-Navigators: Campers entering fifth and sixth grades
+Navigators: Campers entering third and fourth grades

 The Navigators will investigate the farm environment further and explore how they can make better choices in their own life.
 They will continue their trainings in animal care and handling and engage in science activities and experiments.

-Pathfinders: Campers entering seventh through ninth grades
+Pathfinders: Campers entering fifth and sixth grades

 The Pathfinders get more deeply involved in every aspect of the farm and its environment.
 In addition to more in-depth animal handling and maintenance, they will learn to be environmental stewards.